cdiggins/cdiggins.github.io/src/articles/for-loops-are-functional.md

 ## Stack Frame to Tuple

-All of the variables in the stack frame referenced from within the loop can then be merged into a single tuple.
-This is the key observation in making a traditionally imperative code which changes and updates variables into something that can be expressed in terms of functional calls.
+All of the variables in the stack frame referenced from within the loop are next merged into a single tuple.
+This is the key observation in making local variable updates into something that can be expressed purely in terms of functional calls.

 ```
     f = { 5, [1,2,3,5,8], 0, 0 }